UP PEN DOWN

 2015 - Workshop Up Pen Down at la Balsamine theater during the “Quinzaine numérique”

-For this 2 day workshop OSP invited artist / dancer / choreographer Adva Zakai to reinterpret a workshop originially organised at xxxx Valence.
+For this two day workshop OSP invited artist, dancer and choreographer Adva Zakai to reinterpret a workshop originially organised at Valence in 2012.
 And took as a starting point the relation between typographic movement and code.
 We started by executing simple commands or computer code ― walking on the lines a computer would have drawn.
 We quickly tried to develop movements through more abstract ways.
 In a exercice, movement rules were regulating the move of a groupe of people, in other each participant was inventing its own movement rules that other participants had to decode.
 Rapidly we developed a new game of coding and decoding.

 2016 - Workshop Metahoguet at La Maison du Livre in the frame of the Saison numériques.